blogmywiki/PiLittleRadio/README.md

 - Some kind of Raspberry Pi with an audio jack and an SD card
 - A way of connecting it to the internet, either ethernet or wifi
 - Amplified speakers or headphones
+- That's it.
+This is not an audiophile project, it does not use an external DAC.
+In my view the 3.5mm jack is good enough for a radio in the kitchen, garage or workshop.

 ## How to install it
 - Download a fresh copy of Raspberry Pi OS Lite, I used the current Buster image: https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit